 Welcome (M)Art

-Welcome (M)Art is a program that blurs the lines between art gallery, grocery, and dinner party; providing a unique opportunity for social discourse in Cincinnati.
+Welcome (M)Art was a program that blurred the lines between art gallery, grocery, and dinner party; providing a unique opportunity for social discourse in Cincinnati.

 Can smelling El Salvadorean coffee while hearing the story of a farmer who was killed fighting for fair wages make us think about our global relationships and purchasing power differently?